alonrotem/NetDimensionsApiWrapper/README.md

 - **GetOrganization** (single)
-This method returns the basic data of an organization in the system (its code, ID, description and hierarchy or parents).
+This method returns the basic data of an organization in the system (its code, ID, description and hierarchy of parents).
   **Arguments:**
    - organizationHierarchyCode (string)
    An organization comma-separated list of hierarchical codes (see [A word about organization codes](#a-word-about-organization-codes) above)